nschan/nf-arassembly/README.md

 # nf-arassembly

 Assembly pipeline for arabidopsis genomes from nanopore sequencing written in [`nextflow`](https://nextflow.io/).
 Should also work for other species.
-Experimental support for combinations of ONT and pacbio HiFi data.
+The focus of this pipeline is ONT reads, however there is [experimental support](#additional-hifireads) for combinations of ONT and pacbio HiFi data, or exclusive HiFi data.

 # Procedure